-The SARS CoV-2 RT-PCR test.
+The UH Student Health Center offers the SARS CoV-2 RT-PCR test.
 A sample is gathered by nasal swab.

 UH does not require mandatory testing.
 In guidance issued to universities on June 30, the CDC said “testing of all students, faculty and staff for COVID-19 before allowing campus entry (entry testing) has not been systematically studied” and “the CDC does not recommend entry testing of all returning students, faculty, and staff.”

 When can I return to campus if I have tested positive for COVID-19 and have been instructed to self-isolate?

 Written approval is required before any UH community member may return to campus after self-isolation.
 The timing of your return depends on whether you have exhibited Coronavirus Symptoms or not.
 See Completion of Self-Quarantine/Isolation for the process and considerations for determining when a return to campus is allowed.

 If you are diagnosed with COVID-19, do not come to campus (even if you are symptom-free).
 Follow the CDC Guidance on What to Do If You Are Sick.

 What should I do if I have had close contact with a person who tested positive for COVID-19 or is suspected/presumed to have COVID-19?

 Follow the protocol described in Potential Exposure to Coronavirus.